Skip to main content

 [env]v0.29.0

-This setting is a map of environment variables that will be applied to all tools when they are executed.
+This setting is a map of environment variables that will be applied to all tools when they are executed, or when proto activate is ran in a shell profile.
 Variables defined here will not override existing environment variables (either passed on the command line, or inherited from the shell).

 .prototools